informalsystems/testnets/tendermint/README.md

 storage resources backing the VMs.

 ## Grafana
-Using `jq` you can easily check what the public DNS entries are for each of the deployed services:
+You can either find your monitor's public DNS through the EC2 console, or by using `jq`:

 ```bash
 terraform show -json | jq '.values.root_module.resources[] |